eldoy/vcss/README.md

 # VCSS

-Semantic and minimal CSS library, only about 3Kb gzipped and minified.
+Semantic and minimal CSS library, only about 2.5Kb gzipped and minified.

-Based on [marx](https://mblode.github.io/marx/) and [sanitize](https://csstools.github.io/sanitize.css/) but with extras:
+Inspired by [marx](https://mblode.github.io/marx/) and [sanitize](https://csstools.github.io/sanitize.css/) but with extras:

 * Different defaults, more light weight
 * More SCSS variables and colors